 For purposes of this plan, the NCWRPC downloaded the revised floodplain mapping from the County's land records database.
 Although unofficial, these digital files indicate there are 6,251 acres of floodplain in Vilas County, or about one percent of the area of the County.
-NCWRPC analysis indicates that the revised floodplain area is 1,950 acres less than the original floodplain which was about 8,201 acres.

 Map 4 shows the approximate area of the revised floodplains in Vilas County.
 Floodplains in Vilas are generally small and floods occur only during periods of exceptionally heavy rainfall or in conjunction with snowmelt.
 Currently, there are no repetitive loss structures, those with multiple flood insurance claims, in Vilas County.